How To Lose Weight (And Keep It Off)

 Mary Bradford: ONE OF MY FAV PEOPLE EVER.
 She is living proof of the list below!
 She has lost 80 pounds since changing her lifestyle!

 You want to be like Tyler or Mary?
 To achieve long-term weight loss, the number one piece of advice that I KNOW sounds counterproductive but is actually the truest—don’t focus on weight at all.
-When talking about long-term weight loss, let’s change the narrative.
-Above all, you just need to choose ANY activity every day that makes you feel GOOD.
-Second, make sure you are eating fewer calories than you used to.
-Done.
-If you blindly do this without checking the results, and really stay to it, in a year you can achieve a weight loss of 50 pounds or more.
+What I mean is, the scale is always going to be disappointing.
+You’re always going to see a number there that you don’t like.
+The goal of long term weight loss isn’t to get to a number that the scale tells you, it is to be fit and healthy in your body.
+Above all, you just need to choose ANY physical activity every day that makes you feel GOOD.
+Second, be aware of your calorie intake and make sure you are eating fewer calories than you used to.
+If you do this without becoming obsessed with the numbers, and really stay with it, in a year you can achieve a weight loss of 50 pounds or more.
 Check this list out and refer back to it as often as you need the reminder:

 - Keep doing it because you like doing it.
 Not because it’s going to “work” to help you lose weight.
 It will help you burn calories and give you an energy boost for sure, so it is for sure a huge tool in weight loss.
-But, if you do it JUST to lose weight instead of doing what is holistically good for you, you’re starting on the wrong foot.
+But, if you do it JUST to lose weight, you’re starting on the wrong foot.
 It is not sustainable if you don’t find ways to enjoy it.
 The whole idea here is to just be active and enjoy the fun of improving on it (example: lifting heavier, walking faster, playing harder, biking faster, etc).
 Then, at your next doctor’s appointment, you realize you are thirteen pounds down and you think, “Hmm, it must be all that biking/walking/lifting I’ve been doing!”
 If weight loss sneaks up on you, YOU ARE DOING IT RIGHT.
-After all, a watched casserole won’t cook, right?
+After all, watching paint won’t dry, right?

-- DUDE.
-Realize slow is not the same as STOPPED
+4. Realize “slow” is not the same as “stopped”

 There you go, those are my tips.
 Learn how to eat, MOVE your body in a way that is FUN for you (fitness doesn’t have to be a chore!), and never give in.
 You can do it, and I am here for you!